shahidb89/Integration-Site/README.md

 ## **Usage**

-Run `FindIntSite.py` with the command line, specifying up to two WGS FastQ files (for paired-end sequencing) and a single FASTA file containing the inserted sequence.
+Run `FindIntSite.py` with the command line, specifying up to two WGS FastQ files and a single FASTA file containing the inserted sequence.

 ```bash
 python FindIntSite.py -in1 WGS_file_1.fq -in2 WGS_file_2.fq -ref inserted_seq.fa